grundy95/Wesbite/content/authors/admin/_index.md

 title: Tom Grundy
 ---

-I am a data scientist at AO.com working on varying retail projects within the company.
-I recently completed my PhD at the STOR-i Doctoral Training Centre at Lancaster University.
+I am a data scientist at Peak where I predominately work with manufacturing companies on pricing projects to deliver end-to-end ML pipelines that improve decision making & deliver measurable value.
+In 2021, I completed my PhD at the STOR-i Doctoral Training Centre at Lancaster University.
 My PhD was in partnership with Royal Mail and focused on changepoint detection in time series data.
-My research aims to develop effective statistical methodology that has an impact in the real world.
+Through my work I aim to build effective statistical & ML methodology that is utilised and has an impact in the real world.

-Beyond solving the worlds statistical problems, I'm a keen fell-runner, horse rider and football enthusiast.
-In the ideal world, every weekend would be spent camping in the Lakes!

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/CV.pdf" "newtab" >}}CV{{< /staticref >}}.